The student who wishes to moderate into the program and graduate with a degree in studio arts must complete the following course components:

 Sculpture II: Between Painting & Sculpture Art 206

 In this level two Studio Art class students will make artworks that speak to the language of both painting and sculpture.
 This hybrid approach will be hands-on and will involve 3-dimensional form making, painting and collage.
 Assignments will be formed around a 20th Century narrative that includes painted constructivist wall sculpture, cubist reliefs, assemblages, specific objects and sculptural props.
 Ideas explored will include sculpture that depicts pictorial space, the materiality of color and the site as ground for the sculptural figure.
 Class time will consist of working on projects, group critiques, presentations, readings and discussions of relevant work as well as demonstrations in materials and techniques.

 The term "drawing from nature" is used both literally and figuratively.
 Part of this course is analytical in nature and utilizes perceptual work (including observation through microscopes) to acquire visual information about basic structures in nature, growth patterns, and other phenomena less than immediately apparent to the eye.
 In addition, this visual data is adopted for continued exploration on individual drawing projects.
 Prerequisite: Art 107-108.

-Drawing II: Mixed Media Art 208
+Drawing II: Works on Paper, Mixed Media Art 207

-Printmaking II: Book Projects, Text, and Prints Art 210
+Printmaking II: Experimental Printmaking: "Multiples" Art 210

 The Practice of Sculpture Art 235 Art History